rust-lang-ru/book/rustbook-ru/nostarch/chapter18.md

 The public methods `add`, `remove`, and `average` are the only ways to access or modify data in an instance of `AveragedCollection`.
-When an item is added to `list` using the `add` method or removed using the `remove` method, the implementations of each call the private `update_average` method that handles updating the `average` field as well.
+When an item is added to `list` using the `add` method or removed using the `remove` method, the implementations of each call the private `update_average` method that владелец updating the `average` field as well.

 We leave the `list` and `average` fields private so there is no way for